Friday, November 27, 2009

 One From The Archives: 11/27/00 Dio/ Yngwie Malmsteen/ Doro Pesch @ The Quest, Minneapolis, MN

 Another night of total metal mayhem in Minneapolis.
 We arrived a bit late due to heavy traffic and when we fianlly made it to the Quest, Doro was already on stage doing her thing.
 She lives for her music, that much is obvious from her performance.

 Of course, we were excited to see Dio again, but I was most interested to finally see Guitar-God Yngwie Malmsteen after waiting nearly 15 years to do so.
 He was incredible - he's one of the best in the world and he makes it look so easy...like he could be cooking breakfast and doing his taxes while playing his amazing brand of classical-inspired music.
 I just stood there with my jaw hanging open throughout his entire set.
 I've never seen him since and would love to get the chance again, but he rarely comes to Minneapolis when he tours the United States.

-And if you haven't heard the news yet, it was reported on November 25th, 2009 by Weny Dio, Ronnie's long-time wife and manager, that the 67 year-old legendary metal vocalist has been diagnosed with early-stage stomach cancer and will begin treatment immediately at the Mayo Clinic in Rochester, MN.
+And if you haven't heard the news yet, it was reported on November 25th, 2009 by Weny Dio, Ronnie's long-time wife and manager, that the 67 year-old legendary metal vocalist has been diagnosed with early-stage stomach cancer and will begin treatment immediately at the Mayo Clinic.
 Our best wishes for a speedy and complete recovery go out to Mr. Dio.